serge-sans-paille/beniget/README.rst

 Find all functions marked with a given decorator
 ************************************************

 Let's assume we've got a ``@nice`` decorator applied to some functions.
-We can tranverse the users of this decorator to find which functions are decorated.
+We can traverse the users of this decorator to find which functions are decorated.

 .. code:: python